Driving on a Suspended or Revoked License in Kentucky

 If you drive while your license is suspended or revoked for driving under the influence, you can be charged with a class B or class A misdemeanor or class D felony and will face the following penalties:

-• two-year license revocation, one to five years in prison, and $1,000 to $10,000 in fines for a third or subsequent offense within ten years (class D felony).
+• 2-year license suspension, 1 to 5 years in prison, and $1,000 to $10,000 in fines for a third or subsequent offense within 10 years (class D felony).

 These penalties are even more severe if the driver was under the influence when the present offense occurred.
+(Ky.
+Rev. Stat. §§ 189A.090, 532.060, 532.090, 534.030, 534.040 (2026).)

-How do You Reinstate a Revoked or Suspended License in Kentucky?
+How Do You Reinstate a Revoked or Suspended License in Kentucky?

 After your period of suspension or revocation has ended, you generally must pay a fee to reinstate your driving privileges.
 In most cases, the reinstatement fee is $40.
+(Ky.
+Rev. Stat. § 186.531 (2026).)

 However, depending on the situation, you might have to meet other conditions (like getting caught up with child support payments) or retake driving examinations before you'll be able to drive again.